Salaries in the spotlight: Board and Executive Remuneration Report released

 The report found:

 - Almost two thirds of ASX300 organisations did not increase board fees in FY19.

-- Where there was an increase, the median increase for both chair and members was 4%.
+- Where there was an increase to board fees, the median increase for both chair and members was 4%.

-- For senior executives within the ASX300, median salary movement was 2.4%.
+- For senior executives within the ASX300, median salary movement was observed to be 2.4%.

 The remuneration data captured in this survey covers both board and executives and is effective for FY20, except for the annual report disclosures for ASX listed organisations which are for FY19.
 The salary increase figures for the ASX300 above highlight salary movement in FY19 over FY18.

 The volatile global economic environment is set to be reflected strongly in executive incentives this year, with signs of this already evident, Governance Institute of Australia CEO Megan Motto said, and some “difficult discussions” will currently be underway.

 “The economic fallout of COVID-19 is impacting boardrooms across Australia as many businesses take drastic measures including widespread pay cuts and layoffs,” Ms Motto said.
 “There is clearly no one-size-fits-all solution when it comes to managing the impacts of a pandemic on executive remuneration.”

 Aon’s Partner and Head of Rewards Solutions, Pacific, Simon Kennedy said: “As boards will look to balance multiple stakeholder perspectives in determining executive incentive outcomes in FY20, proactive and cogent communication of the rationale used in making this determination to investors, shareholders and the public will be extremely crucial.”

 Board remuneration: A little over a third of the ASX300 provided some increase to board fees.
 However, in some of the large financial institutions, there were reductions in board fees in response to the negative investor sentiment towards their remuneration programs in addition to strong public disengagement particularly in the wake of some highly publicised corporate scandals and instances of malpractice.